-4. I can't tolerate the forced air that well.
+4. I can't tolerate the forced air from the CPAP Mask.

-5. My nose is running or stuffy after I wear my CPAP mask!
+5. My nose is running or stuffy after wearing the CPAP Mask!

-6. How do I feel less claustrophobic when I'm wearing the mask?
+6. I feel claustrophobic when I'm wearing the CPAP Mask.

 Start off by having a positive attitude about your CPAP treatment.